Y0Coss/docs-fork/pages/web_cloud/web_hosting/ftp_save_and_backup/guide.en-ie.md

 > [!success]
 >
-> If you use another program to log in to your FTP storage space, we recommend that you consult the official documentation for your program to make the changes correctly.
+> If you use a program to log in to your FTP storage space, we recommend that you consult the official documentation for your program to make the changes correctly.
 >

 #### Step 4: Restore the files.